Syncano/website/pages/blog/2015-03-13-intro-to-express-js/index.md

 If this returns undefined it means you have installed express correctly and are ready to move on!
 ## Hello World<

-Now that you know Express.js is installed correctly, enter the following into a file called <em>app.js</em> (this is by convention - you can call it whatever you like).
+Now that you know Express.js is installed correctly, enter the following into a file called _app.js_ (this is by convention - you can call it whatever you like).

 ```javascript
 var express = require("express");